steinbrueckri/talks.steinbrueck.io/content/docker_on_osx/_index.md

 Hello from Docker!
 ```

-But we want to use it on out workstation and not in the Virtual Machine.
+But we want to use it on our workstation and not in the Virtual Machine.

 ---